OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

 This means that you should not be using these contracts in your OpenZeppelin SDK project.
-Instead, make sure to use `openzeppelin-eth`, which is an official fork of `openzeppelin-contracts` that has been modified to use initializers instead of constructors.
-For instance, an ERC20 implementation provided by `openzeppelin-eth` is the [`ERC20Mintable`](https://github.com/OpenZeppelin/openzeppelin-contracts-eth/blob/v2.0.2/contracts/token/ERC20/ERC20Mintable.sol):
+Instead, make sure to use `@openzeppelin/contracts-ethereum-package`, which is an official fork of `openzeppelin-contracts` that has been modified to use initializers instead of constructors.
+For instance, an ERC20 implementation provided by `@openzeppelin/contracts-ethereum-package` is the [`ERC20Mintable`](https://github.com/OpenZeppelin/openzeppelin-contracts-ethereum-package/blob/v2.0.2/contracts/token/ERC20/ERC20Mintable.sol):

 ```solidity
 contract ERC20Mintable is Initializable, ERC20, MinterRole {